jcalvinowens/meta-ircam-viewer/README.md

 ### 4. Flash the image

-After the build process successfully completes, the new image will appear at:
+After the build process successfully completes, the new images will appear at:

 ```
 ./build/tmp/deploy/images/${MACHINE}/ircam-viewer-image-${MACHINE}.rootfs.wic
+./build/tmp/deploy/images/${MACHINE}/ircam-viewer-debug-image-${MACHINE}.rootfs.wic
 ```

+The images are identical, except that the "debug" image has no root password, contains debugging utilities like `gdb` and `strace`, and contains the full set of kernel modules.

-Use `dd` to write it to bootable media for your target:
+Use `dd` to write your desired image to bootable media for your target:

 ```
 sudo dd if=ircam-viewer-image-blah.rootfs.wic of=/dev/mmcblk0 status=progress